stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

   EReq      : ReqEv   -> Event
 ```

+### Defining the Application State

 Likewise, we use a record type listing the states of the different
 applications in its fields.
-We are going to use the lenses from
-monocle to modify a single application state, depending on the
-input being fired.
 We also define the initial application state,
 which just lists the initial state of each example application.

 ```idris